All content © 2016 ORIVeDA • All rights reserved.

 One specific research paper noticed that MTG has standardisation issues because it does not contain pure MD-fraction but is probably diluted.
 The dilution used was held responsible for anamolous results during tests.

-Per serving (one serving = 1.1 gram) you get ≥ 300mg fractionated high molecular weight beta-glucan (≥ 30%) and ≥ 22mg natural vitamin C. More information about this product can be found here.
+Per serving (one serving = 0.9 grams; 3 capsules) you get ≥ 350mg fractionated high molecular weight beta-glucan (≥ 40%).
+More information about this product can be found here.

 The lab-verified data can easily be compared against the specifications of other Maitake extracts.
 This comparison (see above) and the unquestionable high level of purity warrant the statement that Oriveda Grifolan® can be considered to be significantly more potent than the current market leaders’ Maitake products, therapeutically speaking.